uncertaintyhub/chsimpy/README.md

 # chsimpy

 chsimpy is a python3 simulation code to solve the Cahn–Hilliard equation for phase separation of Na2O-SiO2 glasses under uncertainty.
-It provides an optional non-interactive graphical interface, which also can update its results during the simulation to see its progress.
+It provides an optional non-interactive graphical interface (GUI) with an optional live view of the simulation progress.
-Parameters can be changed via command-line interface (CLI) or jupyter notebook.
+Parameters can be changed via command-line interface (CLI), input data or within a jupyter notebook.
-Most of the data can also be exported for post-processing and reproducibility.
+Data can also be exported for post-processing and reproducibility.
+Results and instructions for reproduction are provided in our [chsimpy-artifact github repository](https://github.com/uncertaintyhub/chsimpy-artifact).

 ## Installation